gregmolnar/yii-less/README.md

       // you can access to the compiled file on this path 'css/bootstrap.css' => array(
-        'precompile' => true, // whether you want to cache the generation 'paths' => array('less/bootstrap.less') //paths of less files. you can specify multiple files.
+        'precompile' => true, // whether you want to cache the generation 'compressed' => true, // Will pass the compressed option to the less compiler - Compresses all the unrequired whitespace - Defaults to false
+        'paths' => array('less/bootstrap.less') //paths of less files. you can specify multiple files.
       ),
     ),